 |Aussie babes with their diverse wavecrafts.
 Photo by Ming Nomchong.|

 What’s the best wavecraft to ride?
 The one that will be the most fun!
-The latest issue of Surfgirl magazine featured Seeababe Chrystal Dawn Fitzgerald and Seea’s Southern Hemisphere sales rep, Leana Rack talking about the boards they reach for the most.
+Surfgirl magazine’s latest issue featured Seeababe Chrystal Dawn Fitzgerald and Seea’s Southern Hemisphere sales rep, Leana Rack talking about the boards they reach for the most.

 Having a surfboard shaper as a husband, Chrystal has a constant flow of arrows in her quiver to experiment with.
 We asked the experts, "What do you get out of having a diverse quiver?"
 Chrystal answered with a smile, "More days in the water and even bigger grins."
 Leana added, "Appreciation, gratitude and endless joy in wave riding and ocean activities."
 Read on for more of the Seeababes' escapades in Aussie sliding.